She never saw it coming. It was like an undetected IED (improvised explosive device) that exploded and shattered her life into tiny pieces.

 About the Author:

 Ma.
 Bulaklak Ausente was a field correspondent for GMA News before her kidney problems.
-She now works as a Junior Desk Editor for the news organization.
+Despite her health, she continued working as a Junior Desk Editor for the news organization.
+She has persisted and fought for so many years with such strength and resilience.
+Last March 13, 2019, 4:44 pm, she has joined our Creator, free from all the pain.